Your Insurance Policy

 Where do I get my insurance card?

-Health cards will arrive on campus the middle of October.
+Health cards will arrive in your CBU email inbox.
 The International Advisors office will email all students to notify you when your card has arrived.

-Should you need to see a doctor before you receive your card, you can present your CBU ID card to the healthcare professional.
+Should you need to see a doctor before you receive your card, please contact an International Student Advisor.

 How much is the plan?